stefanache/w10-anaconda-3-install-on-i5/README.md

 CPU: Intel(i5) on 64 bits

-Anaconda is a free, easy-to-install package manager, environment manager and Python distribution with a collection of 1,000+ open source packages with free community support.
-Anaconda is platform-agnostic, so you can use it whether you are on Windows, macOS or Linux.
+"Anaconda is a free, easy-to-install package manager, environment manager and Python distribution with a collection of 1,000+ open source packages with free community support.
+Anaconda is platform-agnostic, so you can use it whether you are on Windows, macOS or Linux."